Skip to content

 4. Vary your attacks

 Change your attack combinations regularly to challenge yourself and improve your reaction time.
 Mix punches and kicks in different combinations.
-This will help you train more realistically and prepare for different scenarios in a real combat situation.
+This will help you train more realistically and prepare for different scenarios in a real fighting situation.

 5. Focus on speed and power